enzomoraes/ckeditor-file-upload/README.md

 To use it, just add to your build in config.builtinPlugins options after importing it

-Add to your upload method in options.customFileUpload.upload
+Add your upload method in options.customFileUpload.upload

+Your options.accept must be a string with values separated by commas.